Order to cash

-Order to cash (OTC or O2C) normally refers to one of the top-level (context level) business processes for receiving and processing customer orders and revenue recognition.
+Order to cash (O2C) refers to one of the top-level (context level) business processes for receiving and processing customer orders and revenue recognition.
 Order to cash is an essential function in finance; the entire cycle of events happens after a customer places an order until the customer pays for the order; that is, the order is converted to cash.
-Other top-level business processes include "Marketing to Lead", "Opportunity to Order", "Procure-to-Pay" (P2P), "Issue to Complete" (for manufacturing production) "Hire to Retire", "Concept to Launch" (for innovation and new product development), "Sustain and Retain" (for customer service and support) and "Record to Report" for general ledger processes.
-Recently, the concept of order-to-cash has been extended to "Lead to Cash" by many software providers to include also the marketing and pre-sales process steps.

-The context level processes are utilized in a number of ways by businesses such as business process reengineering, aligning enterprise architectures and IT solutions as well as "blueprinting" as part of Enterprise Resource Planning (ERP) systems.
+History

+Beginning in the mid 2000s as more mid-size and large firms began to adopt enterprise systems, the science of business processes, manufacturing processes, and finance began to develop and proliferate to more industries and companies.
+Business process reengineering became more common, and enterprise architectures and IT systems were aligned.
+Hence, the jargon of many other "top-level business processes" became more common.